 The Group uses operational and economic hedges, as well as currency exchange rate derivative contracts and interest rate derivative instruments, to manage the impact of currency exchange and interest rate changes on profit and cash flows.
-In addition, the Group uses cross currency interest rate swaps to manage currency risk related to certain debt.
+In addition, the Group uses cross-currency interest rate swaps to manage currency risk related to certain debt.
 In order to minimize profit and cash flow volatility resulting from currency exchange rate changes, the Group enters into derivative instruments, principally forward currency exchange rate contracts.
 These contracts are designed to hedge anticipated foreign currency transactions and changes in the value of specific assets and liabilities.
 At inception of the contract, the derivative is designated as either a freestanding derivative or a cash flow hedge.
-The cash flows related to all of the Group's derivative instruments are reported as operating activities in the consolidated statements of cash flows.
 The primary currencies of the derivative instruments are the Euro, Japanese Yen, and British Pound.
 The Group does not enter into currency exchange rate derivative contracts for speculative purposes.
-The gross notional amount of all currency exchange rate derivative instruments outstanding was \$11.5 billion and \$10.8 billion at April 27, 2018 and April 28, 2017, respectively.
+The gross notional amount of all currency exchange rate derivative instruments outstanding was \$11.1 billion and \$11.5 billion at April 26, 2019 and April 27, 2018, respectively.

-The following information explains the various types of derivatives and financial instruments used by the Group, reasons the Group uses such instruments, and the impact such instruments have on the Group's consolidated balance sheet and consolidated profit and loss account.
+The Group also uses derivative and non-derivative instruments to manage the impact of currency exchange rate changes on net investments in foreign currency-denominated operations.
+The information that follows explains the various types of derivatives and financial instruments used by the Group, reasons the Group uses such instruments, and the impact such instruments have on the Group's consolidated balance sheet and consolidated profit and loss account.